 Road trafficThe network of roads and highways has a total length of 96,189 km.
-For each of the country's 28.44 million inhabitants, this corresponds to 3.38 meters.
+For each of the country's 28.20 million inhabitants, this corresponds to 3.41 meters.
 This puts Venezuela in 138th place in the global ranking.
-However, it is also important to note the country's population density, which is very low at around 31 inhabitants per km².
-Like this, disproportionately long distances generally have to be covered to reach the more remote parts of the country.
+However, it is also important to note that the country's population density is very low at around 31 inhabitants per km².
+In this case, disproportionately long distances generally have to be covered to reach the more remote parts of the country.

-With an average of 10717 traffic fatalities per year (2013 - 2019), road traffic in Venezuela is considered very dangerous.
-This corresponds to around 4.3 accident fatalities per 36.5 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.0 worldwide.
+With an average of 10830 traffic fatalities per year (2013 - 2019), road traffic in Venezuela is considered very dangerous.
+This corresponds to 36.5 accident fatalities per 100,000 inhabitants per year.
+By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

 In Venezuela, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
 Here you can also find an overview of all countries with left-hand traffic.